aljedaxi/zettel/pages/company_culture.md

 - Norms      : we're strongly influenced by others
 - Defaults   : we default to defaults
 - Salience   : our attention is drawn to novel, interesting, shiny
+- Priming    : we aren't conscious of our influences